stephantul/stephantul.github.io/_posts/2024-02-01-hierarchy.markdown

 I recently tried to create a recursive type in Python using mypy.
 Recursive types naturally occur when processing nested collections of arbitrary depth, such as lists or dictionaries.
 For me, this most often happens when processing JSON data in the wild.

 I found it quite hard to correctly define a recursive type.
-If you simply want to know how to create it, here is how:
+If you simply want to know how to create one, here is how.

 ```python
 from typing import Union